Ziang-Lu/Design-Patterns/2-Creational Patterns/5-Object Pool Pattern/Object Pool Pattern.md

 * When we <u>need to create a large number of same objects that are expensive to create</u>

-  => These large number of objects <u>consume a large, unaccepted amount of memory and decrease the performance</u>.
+  => <u>Repeatedly allocating and freeing these objects individually would be too expensive operations, and thus decrease the performance</u>

   => <u>Creating these large number of objects should be avoided</u>